Michael Pittman Jr. Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- In his one matchup against the Raiders, Pittman's 42 receiving yards total is 18.5 less than his over/under for Sunday's game (60.5).
+- Against the Raiders, Pittman put up 42 receiving yards in only career matchup, 18.5 fewer than his over/under for Sunday's game.

-- Pittman did not have a touchdown catch in that contest against the Raiders.

-- The Raiders have the NFL's ninth-ranked pass defense this season, yielding 231.0 yards per game through the air.
+- The 231.0 passing yards the Raiders give up per game makes them the NFL's ninth-ranked pass defense this season.

-- The Raiders have conceded 25 passing TDs this year (1.7 per game), ranking them 23rd among NFL defenses.
+- At 1.7 passing TDs allowed per game, the Raiders defense is ranked 23rd in the league.

 Recent Performances

-- Against the Cardinals last week, Pittman was targeted 12 times and totaled 82 yards on eight receptions.
+- In last week's outing against the Cardinals, Pittman was targeted 12 times, totaling 82 yards on eight receptions.

-- Over his last three outings, Pittman has caught 15 passes for 166 yards.
-He was targeted 25 times, and averaged 55.3 yards per game.
+- Pittman has also added 166 yards on 15 grabs over his last three games.
+He was targeted 25 times and averaged 55.3 receiving yards per game.

 Pittman's Indianapolis Teammates